 Natasha also accepts appointments as an arbitrator and adjudicator and is a member of a number of English and international arbitration panels.

 Natasha has trained in adjudication with the Chartered Institute of Arbitrators and in mediation with the CMAP.
 She regularly advises and assists clients with pre-litigation or pre-arbitral strategy.

 Many of Natasha’s cases, particularly those in the energy and natural resource sectors, involve questions of environmental law and ESG.
 She is therefore familiar with the legal and policy issues arising in these fields, both on a national and international level.

-Natasha also has experience of consumer issues in the water industry, having regularly acted as an adjudicator for the CEDR scheme under the aegis of the Centre for Effective Dispute Resolution (CEDR).
+Natasha also has experience of consumer and commercial disputes in the water and renewables industries, having regularly acted as an adjudicator/ arbitrator in these fields, including for the WATRS and RECC schemes under the aegis of the Centre for Effective Dispute Resolution (CEDR).

 - Commercial and Regulatory

 Natasha has a broad commercial law practice, often involving issues of foreign law or coordination across several jurisdictions.

 Construction / Energy